ImAyrix/cut-cdn/README.md

 # Cut CDN
 ✂️ Removing CDN IPs from the list of IP addresses

+The tool's basic functionality would involve taking the list of IP addresses as input and then checking to determine whether the IP is behind a CDN.
+This tool will gather all CIDR of the most-known CDN providers and check your provided list with them.
+This is a handy tool for bug hunters.

 ## CDN Providers
 * Akamai
 * Amazon